Aneureka/Aneureka/README.md

-Hi there, I'm hiki, currently a backend/systematic software engineer.
+Hi there, I'm hiki, currently a backend software engineer.

-- I enjoy writing code in C++, and started learning Rust recently.
+* I enjoy writing code in C++, and started learning Rust recently.
-- I am interested in database kernel development and look forward to contributing to the community.
+* I am interested in database kernel development and look forward to contributing to the community.
-- I love anime, games and want to explore more about life.
+* I love anime, games and want to explore more about life.

 <!-- Wakatime Stats -->
 <p align="left">